Skip to main content

 Also known as: thick divot, heavy divot

-A deep divot is an unusually thick chunk of turf taken on an iron shot, indicating a steep angle of attack or a low point positioned too far behind the ball, both of which cost distance and consistency.
+A deep divot is an unusually thick chunk of turf taken on an iron shot.
+This indicates a steep angle of attack or a low point positioned too far behind the ball, both of which cost distance and consistency.

-A player's fairway wood divots are consistently thick and deep, several times heavier than their iron divots — video review shows an overly steep angle of attack carried over from iron-swing habits, costing distance on a club that is meant to be struck more shallowly.
+A player's fairway wood divots are reliably thick and deep, several times heavier than their iron divots.
+This means video review shows an overly steep angle of attack carried over from iron-swing habits, costing distance on a club that is meant to be struck more shallowly.

 Why it matters